Assimilation of machine learning-predicted nitrate to improve the quality of phytoplankton forecasting in the shelf sea environment: Introduction

 In recent decades, machine learning (ML) has emerged as a transformative tool to address several challenges across a wide range of fields, from healthcare and finance to environmental sciences.
 ML algorithms are a branch of artificial intelligence that learn patterns and trends from datasets and resolve non-linear and complex relationships that are not immediately apparent.
-ML has already become a vital part of marine science (e.g. \citet{sonnewald2021bridging}), including having impacts on operational oceanography (e.g., \citet{kochkov2021machine, heimbach2024crafting}) and marine biogeochemistry modelling (e.g., \citet{mattern2013sensitivity, schartau2017reviews, skakala2023future, wu2025neural}).
-A neural network model has been recently developed by \citet{banerjee2025improved} to predict gap-free surface nitrate concentrations on the NWES from a set of routinely observed variables.
-This model, trained on in situ nitrate observations from the International Council for the Exploration of the Sea (ICES) database (https://www.ices.dk), was demonstrated to be highly skilled in reproducing independent in situ data, albeit with slightly coarsened spatial and temporal effective resolution \citep{banerjee2025improved}.
-The work of \citet{banerjee2025improved} presents us with a new opportunity to tackle the phytoplankton forecasting problem, i.e. if nitrate concentrations predicted from the observable variables were assimilated into the model together with the (already assimilated) satellite chlorophyll, they could effectively correct nitrate alongside phytoplankton biomass.
-Since nitrate is a key limiting nutrient on the NWES (e.g. \citet{axe2017eutrophication, devlin2023first}), we anticipate (and consequently demonstrate) that correcting the nitrate biases through ML-informed data assimilation will have a major positive impact on the phytoplankton forecast skill.
-The approach undertaken here could be presented as a form of ML-bias correction of a biogeochemistry model, and broadly understood within the area of combined ML-DA approaches, a subject that has become very popular in recent years (e.g. see the review by \citet{cheng2023machine}).
-It should be said that in situ nitrate concentrations (both real and synthetic observations) have been already assimilated in the past into marine biogeochemistry models \citep{anderson2000physical, ourmieres2009key, ford2021assimilating}, furthermore work deriving nitrate concentrations using ML is not entirely new \citep{sauzede2017estimates, chen2023estimation}.
-However, unlike the previous studies, here we assimilate flow-dependent gridded gap-free surface nitrate data, allowing for rapid, domain-wide improvements to the model forecasting capability in the mixed layer.
+ML has already become a vital part of marine science (e.g. \cite{sonnewald2021bridging}), including having impacts on operational oceanography (e.g., \cite{kochkov2021machine, heimbach2024crafting}) and marine biogeochemistry modelling (e.g., \cite{mattern2013sensitivity, schartau2017reviews, skakala2023future, wu2025neural}).
+A neural network (NN) model has been recently developed by \cite{banerjee2025improved} to predict gap-free surface nitrate concentrations on the NWES from a set of routinely observed variables.
+This model, trained on in situ nitrate observations from the International Council for the Exploration of the Sea (ICES) database (https://www.ices.dk), was demonstrated to be highly skilled in reproducing independent in situ data, albeit with slightly coarsened spatial and temporal effective resolution \citep{banerjee2025improved} (for more detail see Sec.2.2).
+The work of \cite{banerjee2025improved} presents us with a new opportunity to tackle the phytoplankton forecasting problem, i.e. if nitrate concentrations predicted from the observable variables were assimilated into the model together with the (already assimilated) satellite chlorophyll, they could effectively correct nitrate alongside phytoplankton biomass.
+Since nitrate is a key limiting nutrient on the NWES (e.g. \cite{axe2017eutrophication, devlin2023first}), we anticipate (and consequently demonstrate) that correcting the nitrate biases by assimilating the NN-predicted nitrate will have a major positive impact on the phytoplankton forecast skill.
+The approach undertaken here could be presented as a form of ML-bias correction of a biogeochemistry model, and broadly understood within the area of combined ML-DA approaches, a subject that has become very popular in recent years (e.g. see the review by \cite{cheng2023machine}).
+It should be said that in situ nitrate concentrations (both real and synthetic observations) have been already assimilated in the past into marine biogeochemistry models \citep{anderson2000physical, ourmieres2009key, ford2021assimilating}, furthermore work deriving nitrate concentrations using ML is not entirely new \citep{sauzede2017estimates, chen2023estimation}, including assimilating ML-derived nitrate from Bgc-Argo floats in the Mediterranean Sea \cite{amadio2024combining}.
+However, unlike the previous studies, here we assimilate flow-dependent (evolving in real time) gridded gap-free surface nitrate data, allowing for rapid, domain-wide improvements to the model forecasting capability in the mixed layer.